Broadcasting in Ad Hoc Multiple Access Channels: Limitations on deterministic broadcasting

 The second case starting with a multiple trial if given in Table~\ref{table-d}.
 It occurs when there is again a multiple trial of two stations in the second round but no station of the first round participates in it.
 These new stations are represented by~$3$ and~$4$.
 The adversary does not activate these stations allowing them to be certified in the second round.
 This allows the adversary to activate stations $5,6,7,8$ accounting them to not activating $3$ and $4$ while maintaining injection rate~$3/4$.
 Possible continuations with multiple trials are represented by rows $C17$ through~$C20$.

 The third case of the first round in a segment being a multiple trial is summarized in Table~\ref{table-e}.
 It is defined by a triple trial in the second round when one station of the first trial participates, which is represented by station~$1$, and two new stations are represented by $3$ and~$4$.
 The adversary enforces a collision in the second round by activating either $3$ or $4$ but not both; which one it is to be decided later.
-This may be determined by a single certification, which we normally omit; this is why they are included in rows $C22$ and $C23$.
+This may be determined by a single certification, as exemplified by rows $C22$ and $C23$.
 Other sub-cases are listed in rows $C24$ through $C28$, with explanations in the columns of remarks.

 The final fourth case with a multiple trial in the first round is specified in~Table~\ref{table-f}.
 It is defined by a triple trial in the second round which does not involve a repetition of a station from the first round.
 The new stations are represented by $3,4,5$.
-The adversary enforces a collision by activating $5$ and exactly one of $3$ and $4$; which one it is depending on what the algorithm makes stations do next.
+The adversary enforces a collision by activating $5$ and exactly one of $3$ and $4$; which one it is depends on what the algorithm makes stations do next.
 Again, this may be determined by single certifications in the third round, which is presented in rows~$C30$ and $C31$, the other sub-cases are listed in rows $C32$ through~$C36$.

 The construction of an execution discussed above does not cover all possible cases, as it omits simultaneous trials of more than three stations.
 Its purpose is to be the main component of the proof of Theorem~\ref{thm:impossibility-for-rate-more-than-3/4} which we give next.